GLOBAL MARKETS-Wall Street bounces off lows as UK steps in to calm bonds

 Britain's market rout stokes contagion fears around the globe

-(Reporting by Lawrence Delevingne in Boston and Amanada Cooper in London Additional reporting by Wayne Cole in Sydney Editing by Mark Potter and Matthew Lewis)
+(Reporting by Lawrence Delevingne in Boston and Amanada Cooper in London; Additional reporting by Wayne Cole in Sydney; Editing by Matthew Lewis and Alistair Bell)

 ((lawrence.delevingne@thomsonreuters.com))